 Vienna is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Vienna’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Vienna in 2022 was $52,244, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $208,976 for a family of four.
+The per capita income in Vienna in 2022 was $81,521, which is wealthy relative to New Jersey and the nation.
+This equates to an annual income of $326,084 for a family of four.

-Vienna is a somewhat ethnically-diverse town.
+Vienna is an extremely ethnically-diverse town.
 The people who call Vienna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vienna residents report their race to be White, followed by Asian.
-Important ancestries of people in Vienna include Italian, Polish, Irish, English, and European.
+Vienna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 26.60% of the town’s residents.
+Important ancestries of people in Vienna include Italian, Irish, German, English, and Polish.

 The most common language spoken in Vienna is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Spanish and Tagalog.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.